nhudinh2103/Multi-platform-comparison-NYC-Taxi-dataset/README.md

 - **Storage Cost Comparison**: Azure storage costs ($1.39/day) are approximately twice as expensive as GCP storage ($0.67/day) for similar workloads and data volumes.

-- **Data Egress Considerations**: When ingesting data, be mindful of egress charges when moving data between different cloud vendors.
+- **Copy Data Considerations**: When ingesting data, be mindful of data copy/egress charges when moving data between different cloud vendors.
 These charges can be significant ($12.98/run in our GCP implementation) and should be avoided when possible by keeping data processing within a single cloud ecosystem.

 - **Transform Cost Comparison**: There are significant differences in transform costs across platforms:
   - Databricks SQL Warehouse is the most cost-effective option on both Azure ($2.13/run) and GCP ($2.70/run)